OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 .. _virt_viewer_sunstone:

-Configuring your VM for  Virt-Viewer
+Configuring your VM for virt-viewer
 --------------------------------------------------------------------------------

-Virt-viewer is a minimal tool for displaying the graphical console of a virtual machine.
+virt-viewer connections are channeled only through the noVNC proxy. virt-viewer is a minimal tool for displaying the graphical console of a virtual machine.
 It can **display VNC or SPICE protocol**, and uses libvirt to lookup the graphical connection details.

 In this case, Sunstone allows you to download **the virt-viewer configuration file** for the VNC and SPICE protocols.
 The only requirement is the ``virt-viewer`` package.